 Cash Flow Exposure.
 We expect certain of our subsidiaries to have future cash flows that will be denominated in currencies other than the subsidiaries' functional currencies.
 Changes in the exchange rates between the functional currencies of our subsidiaries and the other currencies in which they transact will cause fluctuations in the cash flows we expect to receive or pay when these cash flows are realized or settled.
-Accordingly, we enter into foreign exchange forward contracts to hedge a portion of these forecasted cash flows.
-These foreign exchange forward contracts qualify for accounting as cash flow hedges in accordance with ASC 815 and we designated them as such.
-We initially report unrealized gains or losses for such contracts in "Accumulated other comprehensive loss" and subsequently reclassify amounts into earnings when the hedged transaction occurs and impacts earnings.
-For additional details on our derivative hedging instruments and activities, see Note 8.
+Accordingly, from time to time we may enter into foreign exchange forward contracts to hedge a portion of these forecasted cash flows.
+These foreign exchange forward contracts to hedge a portion of these forecasted cash flows.
+These foreign exchange forward contracts qualify for accounting as cash flow hedges in accordance with Accounting Standards Codification ("ASC") 815 and we designate them as such.
+We report unrealized gains or losses on such contracts in "Accumulated other comprehensive loss" and subsequently reclassify applicable amounts into earnings when the hedged transaction occurs and impacts earnings.
+For additional details on our derivative hedging instruments and activities, see Note 10.
 "Derivative Financial Instruments" to our consolidated financial statements.